 Give your family a heads-up of your itinerary.
 Whether it be the arrival date or hostel address, let someone know your whereabouts on a regular basis.
 I tend to gain a friend in one location before moving onto the next.
 In case of emergencies, local contacts, and police support are much more useful than calling my family from some 3000 km away.

 Travel insurance!!
 I can’t stress how important it is to get travel insurance beforehand and have their emergency contact number on you wherever you go.
 They saved me a good $7000 when I had an accident in Paris.

 This is common sense for most, but being familiar with local customs is really important when it comes down to safety.
 Whether it be simple words or their wearables- respecting a countries’ culture will gain respect for you.
 Yet, it is also important to note that as foreigners, we do have some privileges while traveling.
 When I encounter situations where the whole ‘blending in’ situation isn’t working in my favor, I start speaking in English-and walking away.
 No need for a confrontation if it can be avoided!

 3. The Resting Bitch Face + Smile

 Another skill I’ve adopted is the ‘resting bitch face’.
 RBF basically means a facial expression that unintentionally appears angry, annoyed, or irritated.
-This may sound horrendous to some, but the most important thing when tackling a foreign street- especially in countries such as India, where men tend to stare, is to appear confident.
+This may sound horrendous to some, but the most important thing when tackling a foreign street- especially in countries , where men tend to stare, is to appear confident.
 You may be completely lost, but don’t show it.
 Get into a store, sit down, drink some tea, ask the owner or consult your GPS, then get on with your day.